 All those working in the information and cybersecurity fields are invited to submit an abstract to present at CSSA 2021.
 We will have a number of industry experts sharing knowledge, but we would also like to invite you to share case studies of your experience in this field.

 Standard presentations are short conversation starters of 20 minutes, providing enough information to encourage the audience to engage and seek further information.

 You can submit your abstract by completing the online form.
-Submissions close Friday, 31 May 2019.
+Submissions close Friday, 27 August 2021.

 Selections for all submissions will be based on the following criteria: